Harvard-Slade-Lab/Estimating-and-interpreting-how-humans-prioritize-multiple-movement-goals-during-walking/ViPer headset materials/README.md

 13) Screw the motor onto the top of the ViPer frame using the M4 screws and secure with hex nuts.
 14) Attach the motor_mirror_attachment (now attached to the large mirror) to the motor and make sure the M3 screw is dropped directly into the intended hole in the bottom_frame.
 15) Secure the Arduino UNO to the top of the headset with adhesives of your choice.
-16) Replace the insert inside the headset that rests on the face back inside of the headset.
+17) Replace the insert inside the headset that rests on the face back inside of the headset.

+Optional: If the headset feels unstable or unsecure, print the screw_tube using PLA.
+Align the tube with the small holes on the top and bottom of the frame next to the servo motor.
+Take two M2.5 screws and washers and tighten them down to either side of the tube to help hold the headset in place.